-In 2018 we were lucky enough to be able to do two small round trips through Andalusia.
-Both times we flew with Ryanair to Malaga and did a road trip through Andalusia once east and once west of the port city.
+In 2018 we were lucky enough to be able to do two small round trips in southern Spain and discover the best things to do in Andalusia.
+Both times we flew to Malaga and did a road trip through Andalusia once east and once west of the port city.
 The region of Andalusia in Spain has really breathtaking highlights to offer and so I (Sabrina) did not have to think long about whether we should travel there.

 Even though Andreas was admittedly a bit skeptical about Europe’s southernmost spot in the beginning, this stretch of land completely convinced him by the end of our first trip at the latest.
 We would not have thought that Andalusia is so versatile and has more to offer than beaches and endless greenhouses.
 We visited Andalusia in Spain in August and September.

 There are huge national parks with kilometers of hiking trails, bike trails that go through tunnels past mountainous landscapes, historic old towns and of course many great beaches that invite you to relax.
-We have noted the most beautiful Andalusian sights here, so that you can also benefit from them.
+We have noted the best things to do in Andalusia here, so that you can also benefit from them.
 If you are still looking for the perfect route for 1-2 weeks in Andalusia, take a look at the following travel report:

 The Via Verdes (Green Routes) are one of the most beautiful ways to get to know Andalusia by bike … and that without annoying traffic.
 The Via Verdes (of which there are 117 throughout Spain and 23 in Andalusia) are former train routes that have been revived as (bike) trails.
 On average, these are 15 to 35 kilometers long.